johbar/text-extraction-service/README.md

 ### Run as a service

-Build and run the service, e.g. `go run -tags nomsgpack` or use a binary supplied at the [releases page](https://github.com/johbar/text-extraction-service/releases/).
+Build and run the service, e.g. `go run` or use a binary supplied at the [releases page](https://github.com/johbar/text-extraction-service/releases/).
 Use it as follows:

 ```shell